-The Amendments become effective for annual periods beginning on or after 1 January 2019, with earlier application permitted.
-However, entities shall disclose that fact.
-A description is included in Appendix 1 to this letter.
+The Amendments shall be applied retrospectively for annual periods beginning on or after 1 January 2019, with earlier application permitted.
+A description of the Amendments is included in Appendix 1 to this letter.

-In order to provide our endorsement advice as you have requested, we have first assessed whether the Amendments would meet the technical criteria for endorsement, in other words whether the Amendments would provide relevant, reliable, comparable and understandable information required to support economic decisions and the assessment of stewardship, lead to prudent accounting and are not contrary to the true and fair view principle.
+To provide our endorsement advice as you have requested, we have first assessed whether the Amendments would meet the technical criteria for endorsement, in other words whether the Amendments would provide relevant, reliable, comparable and understandable information required to support economic decisions and the assessment of stewardship, lead to prudent accounting and are not contrary to the true and fair view principle.
 We have then assessed whether the Amendments would be conducive to the European public good.
 We provide our conclusions below.